RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 I was given a copy of W11 Pro for review, and **if I feel like I enjoy the product I always purchase it normally**.
 I was split on the value of W11, but the store irritated me so much that I decided it's not worth using Waveform 11 as it would require using this awful store.

+[Don't even get me started on the rest of the website.](https://www.kvraudio.com/forum/viewtopic.php?f=22&t=460989).
+They've somehow made it _worse_ over time.
+Their marketing game is fantastic, but they let usability fall far by the wayside.

 # Conclusion

+This review is _only valid for_ *Waveform 11.0.26**.
+The team is responsive to feedback and it's likely that some complaints/criticisms will be rendered invalid over time.

 Waveform 11 has some cool additions, and some rather strange additions that seem half-baked.